Police rule fall that killed mother, toddler at San Diego stadium a murder-suicide - NewsBreak

 SAN DIEGO ( KSWB ) – San Diego police investigators have ruled the death of a woman who fell from a third-story stadium concourse last fall at Petco Park while holding her 2-year-old son a murder-suicide.

 The ruling into their deaths was made in consultation with the San Diego County Medical Examiner, San Diego Police Lt.
-Andra Brown said in a news release, adding the department won’t comment further.
+Andra Brown said in a news release, adding the department won’t comment further.2 found dead, 2 in critical condition at North Carolina nursing home

 Following the police statement, the Padres released a statement, saying, “In light of today’s statement from the San Diego Police Department we want to reiterate our deepest sympathy and condolences to the family of those involved in this tragedy.”